Meet DSI Postdoctoral Fellows

 Project Title: Decoding Happiness: A Language-Based Analysis of Historical and Cultural Trends

-Supervisors: Felix Cheung, University of Toronto, Department of Psychology, Faculty of Arts & Science; Sam Maglio, University of Toronto Scarborough, Department of Management.
+Supervisors: Felix Cheung, University of Toronto, Faculty of Arts and Science, Department of Psychology; Sam Maglio, University of Toronto Scarborough, Department of Management

 "I am very excited to receive the DSI Postdoctoral Fellowship which will allow me to learn and apply natural language processing to psychological well-being research.
 This multidisciplinary project will explore the determinants and consequences of happiness using a more inclusive and representative approach."